nodejs/promises-debugging/README.md

 debugging errors created from promises tasks can still present some challenges in some use cases.

-As a result, an _informal_ working group was formed with the goal to make the experience of Node.js developers less challenging when debugging such errors.
+As a result, a team was formed with the goal to make the experience of Node.js developers less challenging when debugging such errors.

 ## Goals

-The goals of this working group are:
+The goals are:

 - Identifying, investigating and proposing solutions for gaps in promises error debugging use cases.